 About Haslemere Hall

 Haslemere, with a modest population of about 15,000, is extremely fortunate to possess such a building as Haslemere Hall.
 It is a fully equipped theatre seating approximately 340 in a main Auditorium with upper Balcony.
 The large stage has facilities for flying scenery and there is a modern computer controlled lighting and sound system.
-There are ample backstage dressing rooms, Green Room etc. As a multipurpose building it is also used for lectures, meetings etc. There are regular cinema showings of recent films, and there is a licensed bar.
+There are ample backstage dressing rooms, Green Room etc. As a multipurpose building it is also used for lectures, meetings etc. There are regular cinema showings of current films, and there is a licensed bar.

 This was all made possible by a local benefactor by the name of Barclay Lewis Day , who was living in Haslemere back in 1912.
 He decided to build a Hall with his own money, and he invited well known architects to submit their plans in a competition for the best design.